ntloc-axonivy/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 #.
 For the :guilabel:`Icon`, change the best icon for it.

 #.
 For the :guilabel:`Image`, upload a image for the process.
+Allowed file extensions: png, jpg, jpeg, svg.

 #.
 Confirm your configuration with the button :guilabel:`Add`.